Undergraduate Module Descriptor

 This module will run during term 1 (12 weeks) and term 2 (11 weeks)

 |Available via distance learning|

-In this module you will examine in detail the English law of contract, drawing where relevant on materials from other jurisdictions.
+In this module, you will examine the English law of contract.
 Attention will be paid to the characteristics of contract, the nature, purposes and approaches of contract law, the nature and requirements of contractual agreement, consideration and other requirements for enforceability of contracts, terms and interpretation of contracts, vitiating factors and remedies.
 Traditionally, contract law alongside tort law is the ‘law of obligations’ and therefore an important part of everyday life for individuals, businesses and even public agencies.
 Knowledge and understanding of contract law is imperative in a variety of theoretical and practical dispute resolution and problem solving contexts.
-The emphasis of the module is therefore on applying the rules, principles and concepts of contract law to real-life cases with practical consequences and to contextualise the law in relevant legal practice, social, economic, political, historical, philosophical, ethical and cultural settings.
+The module emphasises application of the rules, principles and concepts of contract law toreal-life cases problems, while considering the with practical consequences, and to contextualise the law.